 Final Oral Examination

-When the dissertation is completed to the satisfaction of the research committee, generally in the fifth year and rarely later than the end of the student’s sixth year, a final oral examination is scheduled at a time to which the committee has agreed.
+When the dissertation is completed to the satisfaction of the research committee, generally in the fifth or sixth year, a final oral examination is scheduled at a time to which the committee has agreed.

 This public examination devoted to the field of the dissertation is conducted by the student’s research committee.
 It consists of a presentation and defense of the dissertation itself and may also include more general questions relating to the field of the research.